AgileVentures/av-static-website/source/blog_articles/2017-09-27-av-ecosystem-review-yanking-back-to-premium.html.markdown

 ![](https://dl.dropboxusercontent.com/s/z1e41padz22gvao/Screenshot%202017-09-27%2009.56.35.png?dl=1)

-I'm thinking that images of people in hangouts in the Premium Mob and F2F pages is will be what makes the difference.
+I'm thinking that images of people in hangouts in the Premium Mob and F2F pages will be what makes the difference.
 Okay, let's start with the mob page.
 I previously took a copy of the Premium page in html into version control, although we are still storing it in the db.
-Potentially confusing but good back for when I do things like accidentally blow away the changes I make on staging.
+Potentially confusing, but good backup for when I do things like accidentally blow away the changes I make on staging.
 So I'm running out of time, but the key thing to make progress on the ticket is to turn the list of Premium Mob features into a set of whys, which I did in a blog:

 * Mob programming sessions with an assigned AV Mentor each week
 * Professional Development Planning Support